 When planning out your path and before doing any kind of excavating, check that there are no underground utility lines running underneath the site.
 While you won’t be digging too deeply for this project, it is better to err on the side of caution.

-Use a measuring tape to determine the length of your path.
+Use a tape measure to determine the length of your path.
 This will help you find out how many square feet of gravel to purchase.

 Step 2: Excavate Your Path